 icon-bg

-Network monitoring programs are indispensable helpers for every system administrator.
-They allow for quick response to abnormal activity within the LAN, as well as to be aware of all network processes and, thus, to automate part of the admin’s everyday activities: primarily those related to ensuring network security.
-Let's see which programs for monitoring the local network are the most relevant in 2024.
+Network monitoring tools are indispensable helpers for every system administrator.
+They enable a quick response to abnormal activity within the LAN as well as for you to be well aware of all the network processes and, therefore, you automate a part of the admin’s everyday activities: This primarily involves those related to ensuring network security.
+Let’s see which programs for monitoring the local network are the most relevant.

 Network Olympus

 Network Olympus operates as a service and has a web-based interface, which makes for greater flexibility and convenience.
-The main feature here is the scenario builder, which allows to escape from configuring just primitive checks, that don’t take certain circumstances of device operation into account.
-You can use it to organize monitoring schemes of virtually any complexity in order to accurately identify problems and malfunctions, as well as automate the process of eliminating them.
+Its main feature is the scenario builder that enables you to efficiently organize monitoring schemes of virtually any complexity in order to accurately identify problems and malfunctions as well as automate the process of eliminating them.

-A scenario is a kind of a workflow based on a sensor, and from it you can construct logic chains, which will, depending on the success of a check, generate different notifications and actions aimed at addressing the problems.
-Each chain element can be edited at any time and will immediately apply to all devices assigned to the scenario.
+A scenario is a kind of workflow that is based on a sensor and, from it, you can construct logic chains that will, depending on the success of a check, generate different notifications and actions that are aimed at addressing the problems.
+Each chain element can be edited at any time and will immediately apply to all of the devices assigned to the scenario.
 All network activity will be monitored in the activity log and special reports.

 Pros Cons